alex/what-happens-when/README.rst

 * The server goes to pull the content that corresponds with the request, in our case it will fall back to the index file, as "/" is the main file (some cases can override this, but this is the most common method).
-* The server will parse the file according to the handler, for example - let's say that Google is running on PHP.
-* The server will use PHP to interpret the index file, and catch the output.
+* The server will parse the file according to the handler.
+For example, let's say that Google is running on PHP.
+The server will use PHP to interpret the index file, and catch the output.
 * The server will return the output, on the same request to the client.

 Behind the scenes of the Browser